 Most people in North America can identify the Monarch Butterfly as millions of them visit every single state of the contiguous United States (the ‘lower 48’) during their yearly migration from their winter quarters in Mexico to as far north as the southern Canada–a one way journey measuring over 2000 miles one way.
 Four generations make this happen meaning that the great grandchildren of those that began this northern migration complete the round trip.
 This is the reason that despite many butterflies being endangered, I am focusing on this particular species as it is one of the only insects that migrate like birds, traveling thousands of miles pollinating a variety of vibrantly colorful flowers along the way, maintaining biodiversity and thereby contributing to the health of the earth.
 The flowers that Monarchs favor are colorful, grow in clusters, are open during the day, and have flat landing pad surfaces.

-Habitat loss, particularly associated with the destruction of milkweed by the use of Monsanto’s Roundup, known as the ‘butterfly killer’ is the primary reason why the Monarch Butterfly population is in major decline.
-So much so that Friends of the Earth has called for immediate action to help save this amazing insect.
+Habitat loss, particularly associated with the destruction of Milkweed by the use of Monsanto’s Roundup (glyphosate), known as the ‘butterfly killer’ is the primary reason why the Monarch Butterfly population is in major decline.
+Both Environmental Action and Friends of the Earth have called for immediate action to help save this amazing insect.
 It appears that the EPA (Environmental Protection Agency) may cave to Monsanto’s pressures especially now since the Trump administration and Scott Pruitt, head of the EPA, is determined to dismantle the Environmental Protection Agency.

-Milkweed is the only food that Monarch Caterpillars eat.
+Native Milkweed is the only food that Monarch Caterpillars eat.
 As mentioned earlier, it takes four generations to make the round trip.
 If there is no more milkweed, their are no new generations.
 As said, people are determined to save them, so I feel positive that we can.
 Imagine the effect that this will have on all of us too as they are major pollinators.
 This is serious.

 The following focuses on the Monarch migration east of the Rocky Mountains.
 Having wintered in Mexico, the wintering Monarchs (calling them the parent generation) begin their journey in March flying north stop in Texas and other southern states to feed and breed.
 The offspring, or first generation, begin their journey north in April and May, summering in the Northern States and Southern Canada.
 The second and third generations are born during the summer months.
 Around mid-August, the last generation (3rd or 4th) heads south to their wintering grounds in Mexico.
 The last generation that completes this roundtrip are the generation that begins the migration North the following year.

-As noted in the chart above, one might ask how is this possible if adult butterflies only live 2 to 6 weeks–some say 6 to 8 weeks.
+One might wonder how is this roundtrip migration possible since adult butterflies only live 2 to 6, some say 8 weeks.
 The wintering generation are unique in that they go through a cycle of suspended development known as diapause (a hibernation period).
 Their life span can be greater than seven months.
 These insects are so interesting, read on.

 Butterflies do not actually sleep.
-Rather, they rest or become quiescent, at night or during the day when it is cloudy or cool.
+Rather, they rest or become quiescent (dormant), at night or during the day when it is cloudy or cool.
 Their eyes are open, hanging upside down from twigs or leaves.
 Though most butterflies are hidden from sight, the thousands of monarch butterflies at rest often turn the trees that they’re suspended from bright orange — certainly not hidden.
 Thousands of people travel to Monterrey, California to see this wonder.

 One of the oldest living creatures on earth, Sea Turtles are believed to have begun populating the seas 65 million years ago, around the time when dinosaurs disappeared.
 Though they developed in the oceans, it is believed that they did a stint out of the water only to return.

-Now all six species of sea turtles are on the endangered species list.
+All six species of sea turtles are on the endangered species list.
 Over fishing is one of the culprits.
 Human population growth, and hence coastal development along with sea levels rising, are destroying their nesting habitats.
 Pollutants and oil spills are also to blame for diminishing population of these important and beautiful animals.
 Go to National Wildlife Federation to learn more about sea turtles and for donation information.
 Restoring their habitats also means restoring environmental niches.
 Everything on this planet is important.